horakjakub/react-experiments/README.md

 # TODO

-.
-Add tests for everything
+- test whole logic and check again if everything works ("no results")
-.
-Check possibilities of testing with Storybook
+- check if storybook is updated
-.
-Introduce React.StrictMode
+- check files structure and components placement
-.
-Pure Component and use memo
+- check types
-. use hooks
+- update README (add info, about start with mock data)
-.
-Better prettier settings
+- add no results

-.
-Test on mobile devices
+- better prettier settings
-.
-Placeholder for situation when image cannot be fetched .
-Error handling (maybe in modal)
+- test on mobile devices
-.
-Check nullable is justified in hooks
+- error handling (maybe in modal)
-.
-Improve logic behind "no results" in Video Channels .
-Replace img in VideoChannel component with picture with different sources if possible
+- improve logic behind "no results" in Video Channels

 TEST